Spring Garden Revival

 Weston Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardening near Weston's wetlands and protected areas is regulated under the Wetlands Protection Act, with permits required for work within 10-25 feet of wetlands or streams.
-Seasonal restrictions apply during wildlife breeding (April-Aug).
-Protect existing tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches of soil.
-Use organic and low-impact practices, and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and milkweed.
-Delay perennial cutbacks until spring to protect overwintering insects.
-Mulch flower beds with 2-4 inches of organic material to control runoff and erosion, especially on glacial till or clay soils.
-Temporary erosion barriers and edge restraints are recommended during renovations.
-Coordinate with municipal MS4 stormwater programs for compliance.
+Gardening near Weston's wetlands and protected areas is regulated under the Wetlands Protection Act, requiring permits for work within 10-25 feet of wetlands or streams.
+Activities may be seasonally restricted, especially during wildlife breeding (April-Aug).
+Protecting tree root systems is essential—avoid cultivation within the drip line, as 80% of roots are in the top 12 inches.
+Use organic, low-impact practices and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, and bee balm.
+Delay perennial cutback until spring to support overwintering insects, and coordinate with municipal pollinator initiatives.
+Erosion and runoff control are critical: apply 2-4 inches of mulch, use silt fencing on slopes, and prevent mulch migration to storm drains.
+For guidance and permitting, contact:

 Weston Conservation Commission